awsdocs/amazon-emr-management-guide/doc_source/emr-studio-service-role.md

 Use the Studio service role \(instead of session policies\) to define all Amazon S3 access permissions for storing notebook files, and to define AWS Secrets Manager access permissions\.

+## How to create a service role for EMR Studio<a name="emr-studio-service-role-instructions"></a>

+1. Follow the instructions in [Creating a role to delegate permissions to an AWS service](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_roles_create_for-service.html) to create the service role using the following trust policy\.
 **Important**
-The example service role policy below uses tag\-based access control to identify and access the following Studio resources\.
-When you use the example policy, you must tag these resources with the key `"for-use-with-amazon-emr-managed-policies"` and value `"true"`\.
-The Amazon Virtual Private Cloud associated with the Studio\.
-Each subnet that you associate with the Studio\.
-Your EMR Studio security groups\.
-You must tag custom security groups\.
-EMR Studio tags the default security groups at creation time\.
-You must tag any security groups that you created during the EMR Studio preview period if you want to continue to use them\.
-Secrets maintained in AWS Secrets Manager that Studio users use to link Git repositories to a Workspace\.
-Tag secrets created outside of EMR Studio, or during the preview period, manually\.
-You can apply tags to resources using the **Tags** tab on the relevant resource screen in the AWS Management Console\.
-You can also use the AWS Resource Groups Tag Editor to apply the required tag to each EMR Studio resource at the same time\.
-For more information, see [Tag Editor](https://docs.aws.amazon.com/ARG/latest/userguide/tag-editor.html) in the *AWS Resource Groups* *User Guide\.*

-## Prerequisites<a name="emr-studio-service-role-prereqs"></a>

-To create an Amazon EMR Studio service role, you need the following items:
-+ A designated AWS account for the EMR Studio\.
-Create the EMR Studio service role in the same account as the Studio\.
-+ An IAM entity in your designated AWS account that has the necessary permissions to create a service role\.
-For more information, see [Service role permissions](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_roles_create_for-service.html#id_roles_create_service-permissions) in the *AWS Identity and Access Management User Guide*\.
-+ An Amazon S3 bucket where EMR Studio can back up the Workspaces and notebook files in the Studio\.
-Your service role must include read and write access to this bucket\.

-## Instructions<a name="emr-studio-service-role-instructions"></a>

-1. Follow the instructions in [Creating a role to delegate permissions to an AWS service](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_roles_create_for-service.html) to create the service role using the following trust policy\.
+The following trust policy includes the [https://docs.aws.amazon.com/IAM/latest/UserGuide/reference_policies_condition-keys.html#condition-keys-sourcearn](https://docs.aws.amazon.com/IAM/latest/UserGuide/reference_policies_condition-keys.html#condition-keys-sourcearn) and [https://docs.aws.amazon.com/IAM/latest/UserGuide/reference_policies_condition-keys.html#condition-keys-sourceaccount](https://docs.aws.amazon.com/IAM/latest/UserGuide/reference_policies_condition-keys.html#condition-keys-sourceaccount) global condition keys to limit the permissions that you give EMR Studio to particular resources in your account\.
+Doing so can protect you against [the confused deputy problem](https://docs.aws.amazon.com/IAM/latest/UserGuide/confused-deputy.html)\.

    ```
    {